detro/bytes_parser/README.md

 # bytes_parser

-Library providing a simple wrapper to parse primitive Rust types from a slice of bytes `[u8]`.
+A simple wrapper to parse primitive Rust types from a slice of bytes `[u8]`.

 This is the crate for you, if all you need is to parse a **bespoke binary protocol**.
 You provide a reference slice of bytes, and assuming you know what those bytes represent,